 Cranberries were called different names by Indians of different locations.
 A Few of the names they were called are listed below:

 The modern day name”Cranberry” was a contraction of crane berry, an early name given to the berries because their pale pink blossoms resembled the head of a crane and Sandhill Cranes were seen in the lowlands eating the berries.

 Cultivation of Cranberries started in Massachusetts almost 200 years after the landing of the Pilgrims.
-In 1816 Henry Hall of Dennis, Cape Cod, noticed that cranberries appeared to grow big and juicier where sand from the dunes blew over the vines.
+In 1816 Henry Hall of Dennis, squirrel nuisance problems, Cape Cod, noticed that cranberries appeared to grow big and juicier where sand from the dunes blew over the vines.
 Cultivation today came from this simple observation made almost 200 years back.

 Cranberries grow on peat soil that’s been covered with a three inch layer of sand.
 Cuttings or branches from existing cranberry vines are planted deep enough to take root in the peat soil under the sand.
 The vines, planted about six inches apart, gradually spread over the floor forming a thick green carpet.
 The vines are weeded in the spring, pruned in the fall, fertilized and re-sanded every three or four decades.
 Birds are required to control the bees and insects pollinate the blossoms.

 A good Cranberry is going to have a bounce to it.
 In the Ocean Spray plant, even if a berry does not bounced it will be rejected.
 Today, these sour berries are used in numerous dishes along with Cranberry Sauce.